 The benefits of having an app are indisputable for some, but for the vast majority of businesses a mobile website is more valuable because users can find you in search, social or via other services.
 It’s just not practical to build and invest in a standalone app.

 Some people are reluctant to give away their email addresses, and it’s too easy for your marketing emails to get lost in their inbox even if they’ve subscribed.
 The good news is that enabling web notifications only takes one click.

 If you have a large contact list, email marketing services like MailChimp can easily cost several thousands of dollars per year.
 Paid ads are also expensive, with the average cost per click on Google Ads coming in between $1 and $2 on the search network.

 Email marketing and paid ads could still be a good option for you, but web push notifications are a much cheaper way to communicate with your most loyal users and increase their engagement with your business.

-OneSignal offers a free plan for up to 30,000 subscribers.
-Paid plans start at $99 per month and offer greater in-app messaging, segmentation, and automated messaging capabilities.
-In addition to more personalized messaging, our paid plan features Intelligent Delivery, which enables your customers to receive notifications at the times they’re most likely to engage with them.
+OneSignal offers a free plan for up to 10,000 subscribers.
+Paid plans start at $9 per month and offer greater in-app messaging, segmentation, and automated messaging capabilities.

 A satisfied OneSignal user confirmed that “introducing Web Push was very easy and the impact was very clear.
 If you compare the amount of effort to the impact, the ROI was unparalleled to anything else we’ve tried.”
 (Peter Watts, YouNow)